AQUARIUM DISEASE PREVENTION;

 The bottom line is that while many aquarium keepers understand the importance of low ammonia, nitrite levels, many do not understand the importance of mineral ions and a stability of water buffering; I cannot emphasize more that your aquarium will never be 100% if your water parameters are not 100%.

-Not to pick on some well intentioned forums, but I have read or have been told of so many anecdotal ideas from the use of Tums, Plaster of Paris, cups of Crushed Coral sand (for FW tanks), that simply are bad science and do not work.
-When I finally have convinced the service client or person inquiring via email or forums to properly maintain their GH, KH, pH, minerals ions; most often the constant problems ceased.
+What is noteworthy from my decades in aquarium maintenance; when I finally have convinced the service client or a person inquiring via email or forums to properly maintain their GH, KH, pH, minerals ions; most often the constant problems ceased.

 For whatever reason, improper water management advice seems to run high among Betta keepers (please take this as constructive criticism if you own a Betta or visit a Betta forum), yet once these water parameters are corrected including the use of properly mineralized water, in most instances the health issues decline or cease all together.